-If you’re considering accommodation for yourself or someone close to you but are after more information, call us and we can help fill in the blanks.
+If you’re considering accommodation for yourself or someone close to you, call us and we can help provide more information.

 What is SDA (Supported Disability Accommodation)?

-Supported Disability Accommodation refers to accommodation built specifically for people with very high support needs.
-They are purpose-designed to maximise accessibility and liveability.
-Essentially, the main purpose of SDA housing is minimise the amount of support someone might need in their home from other people, such as Support Workers or informal supports.
+Specialist Disability Accommodation refers to accommodation built specifically for people with very high support needs.
+These dwellings are purpose-designed to maximise accessibility and liveability.
+Essentially, the main purpose of SDA housing is to minimise the amount of support someone might need in their home from other people, such as Support Workers or informal supports.
 SDA refers to the bricks and mortar that can be designed in such a way to make your space as functional as possible for you.

 View Our Apartments